Malaysia Airlines Flight 17: Debris field

-The mid-air disintegration had caused the seats, pieces of interior wall and floor, overhead compartments, and other interior structures of the aircraft to fall out of the plane.
+The disintegration of the plane had caused the seats, pieces of interior wall and floor, overhead compartments, and other interior structures of the aircraft to fall out.
 Some bodies, personal belongings, and other light objects had also fallen out of the plane.
-As the result of the disintegration, the debris of the plane landed in six different areas.
+As a result of the mid-air disintegration, the debris of the plane landed in six different areas.

-In the investigation report, the position where the plane was struck by a missile is identified as the “last FDR point” because it is where the flight data recorder stopped recording.
-A few parts of the business class and cockpit sections landed on farm land far north of the last FDR point.
+In the investigation report, the position where the plane was struck by a missile is identified as the "last FDR point" because it is where the flight data recorder stopped recording.
+A few parts of the business class and cockpit sections landed on farmland far north of the last FDR point.
 The business class section and the left engine intake ring landed in the large residential area of Petropavlivka, northeast of the last FDR point.
-The cockpit and the forward cargo section, including the nose landing gear, landed on farm land far southeast of the last FDR point and southwest of the village of Rozsypne.
+The cockpit and the forward cargo section, including the nose landing gear, landed on farmland far southeast of the last FDR point and southwest of the village of Rozsypne.
 The tail and the rear fuselage sections landed farther east of the last FDR point, while the middle portion of the aircraft landed at 48°8′17″N 38°38′20″E, just northeast of them.

-Most of the debris of the aircraft, which were the middle and rear sections, landed near southwest of the village of Hrabove, north of Torez (now also known as Chystiakove).
+Most of the debris of the aircraft, which were the middle and rear sections, landed near the southwest of the village of Hrabove, north of Torez (now also known as Chystiakove).
 The wreckage had spread over a 50 km2 area in Donetsk Oblast, eastern Ukraine.
 The fireball on impact is believed to have been captured on video.
 Photographs from the site of the crash show scattered pieces of broken fuselage and engine parts, bodies, and passports.
 Some of the wreckage fell close to houses.
 Dozens of bodies fell into crop fields, and some fell into houses.